pablofs20/UMU-MISP-FL/README.md

 client joins the process.
 In order to do this, you need to set up a second client that can be:

   - A dummy FL client that uses data from a static dataset file.
 As a suggestion, create a Flower client that loads the data from any of the partitions we provide in this repository.
 To do this from scratch, please refer [Flower official documentation](https://flower.dev/docs/).
 However, we have also provided an example named `auxiliary_client.py` under the root folder for quick testing.
   - Another consumer module similar to the described one, but configured to work with a different MISP server which would represent another organization/domain.
-To do so, you can reutilize the consumer module but tweaking the parameters in the `keys.py` file.
+To do so, you can reuse the consumer module but tweaking the parameters in the `keys.py` file.